ericdahl/hello-vpc-lattice/README.md

 - Lambda Function in "vpc-goodbye" returning "Goodbye"
 - VPC Lattice Service "random-service" which forwards traffic to both "hello" and "goodbye" targets
 - EC2 test instance in "vpc-client" used to invoke "random-service"
+- redis/valkey instance in "vpc-redis" just running an Elasticsearch endpoint
+    - this is to demo the Resource Configuration type of VPC Lattice, rather than traditional VPC layer 7 type.
+Resource Configuration supports TCP directly

 Notes:
 - VPCs have no direct interconnectivity (peering, TGW, PrivateLink) and are all using same CIDR